GowthamKumarGS/Azure-data-ingestion/README.md

    - **Expressions**: `@pipeline().parameters.serverName` and `@pipeline().parameters.databaseName`
    - **Explanation**: These values are pulled from pipeline parameters, allowing the linked service to dynamically connect to different servers and databases at runtime.

----

-Including these screenshots and parameter explanations will provide a clear, end-to-end understanding of your dynamic pipeline process.
-Let me know if you need any more specific details!